Enrolment adjustment form (307 KB) (PDF document - opens in a new tab)

 - The term plagiarism refers to taking and using another person's ideas, writing or inventions as your own and failing to acknowledge the source and is not acceptable.

 You may only copy materials in accordance with the Copyright Act 1968 and you must comply with licences for the use of intellectual property, including software.
+If you repeatedly use the South Metropolitan TAFE ICT network to infringe copyright, your ICT network access privileges may be suspended.

 As an enrolled student, you may be required to attend practical work experience placements as part of your studies.
 In the course of these placements, you may become familiar with information that is confidential to that workplace.
 You must not divulge any information that you may become aware of as a result of a placement.